Luxembourg’s Grand Duke Henri I has delivered his annual Christmas Eve speech to the nation.

-We here at LuxCitizenship have deep respect for His Royal Highness as the proverbial father of Luxembourg, but we were particularly moved by this year’s speech.
-An English language text can be found below.
+We here at LuxCitizenship have a deep respect for His Royal Highness – Grand Duke Henri I. He is the proverbial father of Luxembourg.
+However, this year’s speech, in particular, moved us.
+You can find an English language text below.

 “My dear compatriots, let us remember the atmosphere that prevailed at the end of last year, fears and latent tensions in western societies that marked the political debate.